 Emotional Web Design in Action

-Recently, the design team at Segue Technologies has been working on a new project for a company called Caring Village, which is a new, wholly owned subsidiary of Segue Technologies.
-The Caring Village brand aims to make it easier for caregivers to communicate, collaborate, and coordinate care for their loved one.
-The website is a collection of resources (including articles and product reviews), while the app is a communication tool that connects family members and friends caring for a loved one.
+For the past couple years, the design team at Segue Technologies has worked on multiple digital products for Caring Village, a wholly owned subsidiary of Segue Technologies.
+Caring Village aims to make it easier for caregivers to communicate, collaborate, and coordinate care for their loved one.
+The website is a collection of resources (including articles and product reviews), while the app is a caregiver planning tool that connects family members and friends caring for a loved one.
 In building the Caring Village website from the ground up, we started with colors and branding, which flowed into the design of the website and apps.
-Knowing that this is already an emotional subject, our goal as a team has been to put a lot of effort into gaining user connections and maintaining user’s trust with an emotional web design.
+Knowing that caring for a loved one is an emotional subject, our team put a lot of effort into gaining user connections and maintaining users’ trust with an emotional web design.
 Here’s how these elements came into play for Caring Village.

 Throughout caringvillage.com, we use large photo banners with people who emulate our users.
 This is especially important for the article pages because we want users to value and trust the information we are giving them.
 By showcasing photos that are relatable, we hope to grasp user’s empathy and personally connect with them.
 We want the imagery to show that we understand, we care, and we are here to help.

 The colors chosen for Caring Village are green, blue, and purple.

 - Green: symbolizes health, new beginnings, and wealth.
 Green is the easiest on the eyes and should be used to relax and create balance in a design.
 It is a great color to use if a company wants to depict growth and security, or to inspire possibility.

 - Blue: evokes feelings of calmness and spirituality as well as security and trust.
 Seeing the color blue causes the body to create chemicals that are calming.
 Light blues give a more relaxing, friendly feel.